 - Ask if they advertise their properties on portals such as Kyero, Think Spain, Rightmove, Zoopla etc. Kyero currently charges 1000€ a year to advertise 250 properties going up to 6000€ a year to advertise 4,000 properties – it's not cheap and the Agent pays the costs, not the buyers or sellers.

 - Ask the Agent where they advertise their properties, find out which markets are buoyant – the Scandinavians are currently buying property in Spain and with the strong GBP, the UK are close behind.
 The Russian and Chinese markets are slower now than the previous 2 years.
 A serious Agent will advertise in multiple countries, not just Spain.

 - Consider using an Agent who is a member of AIPP.

 - The seller and Agent agree an asking price and the Agent usually adds their commission on top of that so the buyer gets the agreed asking price.
 Depending on your area, the fee is usually between 5-10% so the more you want for your property, the more commission the Agent will get.

 - If you've signed a contract, read the small print.
 If it's in Spanish and you don't understand it, get it translated.

 - Be aware of all the other costs of buying and selling – Transfer Tax (Impuesto sobre Transmisiones Patrimoniales ITP – 7%), legal fees (1-1.5%), Notary fees (0.5%-1%) etc. Allow for up to 15% of the purchase price in taxes and costs.
-There’s lots of websites out there which list the costs so do your research.
+There are lots of websites out there that list the costs so do your research.

 Little or No Commission?